 Understanding that there is no single simple message that is optimal for all families and all situations is an important component to understanding this issue and to helping families make informed choices.

 In the following pages we summarise information on the implications of bed-sharing, and consider the published evidence and guidelines regarding the issues relating to this infant sleep location.

 Providing information to parents

-The NICE update on Co-sleeping and SIDS made recommendations regarding the strength of the evidence around co-sleeping and SIDS in 2014, and an Infographic and Health Professionals' Guide was jointly produced by UNICEF, Lullaby Trust, and ISIS in 2016 to help support health professionals to tailor their conversations with families.
+The NICE guidance on Co-sleeping and SIDS made recommendations regarding the strength of the evidence around co-sleeping and SIDS in 2014 (since updated in 2021), and an Infographic and Health Professionals’ Guide was jointly produced by UNICEF, Lullaby Trust, and Basis in 2016 to help support health professionals to tailor their conversations with families.
 Parents need information with which to make informed decisions, and should be encouraged to weigh up any potential risks and benefits of bed-sharing in light of their own individual circumstances.
-This information is clearly detailed in the UNICEF leaflet 'Caring for your baby at night'.
+This information is clearly detailed in the UNICEF leaflet ‘Caring for your baby at night’.